Wildfires grow as fierce winds batter Southwestern US

 “As a community, as a whole, everybody is just pulling together to support each other and just take care of the things we need to now.
 And then at that point, it's in God's hands,” she said as the wind howled miles away in the community of Las Vegas, where evacuees were gathering.
 "We just have to wait and see what happens.”

-The predictions of fire managers were coming true: With no air support or crews working directly on the fire lines, there was explosive growth.
-Gusts of 55-65 mph (88-104 kph) are being recorded.
+Fire managers' predictions were coming true: With no air support or crews working directly on the fire lines, there was explosive growth.
+Gusts reached 55-65 mph (88-104 kph).

-San Miguel County Sheriff Chris Lopez called it a very dangerous situation.
-Evacuation centers had been set up and several roads were closed.
+San Miguel County Sheriff Chris Lopez called the situation very dangerous.
+Evacuation centers were set up and several roads closed.

-Another wind-whipped fire burning in the northeastern corner of New Mexico also was forcing evacuations while residents in the town of Cimarron and the headquarters of the Philmont Scout Ranch, which is owned and operated by the Boy Scouts of America, were preparing to flee if necessary.
-The scout ranch attracts thousands of visitors every summer, but officials there said no scouts were on the property.
+Another wind-whipped fire in the northeastern corner of New Mexico also was forcing evacuations while the town of Cimarron and the headquarters of the Philmont Scout Ranch, owned and operated by the Boy Scouts of America, were preparing to flee if necessary.
+The scout ranch attracts thousands of summer visitors, but officials said no scouts were on the property.

-New Mexico Gov. Michelle Lujan Grisham signed emergency declarations for four counties affected by the fires.
+New Mexico Gov. Michelle Lujan Grisham signed emergency declarations for four counties over the fires.

 That fire has burned close to 32 square miles (83 square kilometers) and forced evacuations of 765 homes after starting last Sunday.

-Smaller spot fires threatened to run up mountainous areas overlooking those neighborhoods.
+Spot fires threatened to run up mountainous areas overlooking neighborhoods.
 If that happens, any rainfall in the area could magnify flooding.

-The wind is expected to be lighter over the weekend but fire officials were concerned about wind shifts that could push the blaze back onto neighborhoods that have already burned and expand into new ones.
+Lighter winds are expected over the weekend but fire officials worried winds could shift and push the blaze back onto neighborhoods.

 “The lines have been staying really well with the way the winds are going,” said Monica Whicker, who evacuated her home Tuesday.
 “We have a lot of friends on the other side of the line that are on ‘set,’ so we worry about them, too.”

-Authorities used sirens and alarms overnight Thursday in the evacuation area to warn residents who haven't left that now's the time, said sheriff's spokesman Jon Paxton.
-The alarms were somewhat drowned out by the howling wind.
+Authorities used alarms overnight Thursday to warn residents to flee evacuation areas, said sheriff's spokesman Jon Paxton.
+Howling winds muffled the alarms.

+Kelly Morgan is among neighbors at the edge of the evacuation zone who did not leave.
+She and her husband have lived through wildfires before, she said, and they're prepared if winds shift and flames race toward the home they moved into three years ago.

+“Unfortunately, it's not something new to us ... but I hate seeing it when people are affected the way they are right now," she said.
+"It's sad.
+It's a very sad time, but as a community, we've really come together.”

 Wildfire has become a year-round threat in the West given changing conditions that include earlier snowmelt and rain coming later in the fall, scientist have said.
 The problems have been exacerbated by decades of fire suppression and poor management along with a more than 20-year megadrought that studies link to human-caused climate change.

-Colorado saw its most destructive wildfire last winter, when flames tore through two densely populated Denver suburbs, and this year's outlook is not good.
-Warmer weather and a lack of rain are expected to put the eastern half of the state at “above average significant fire potential” before higher risk spread statewide in June, fire officials said in their annual wildfire plan released Friday.
+Last winter, Colorado's most destructive wildfire tore through two densely populated Denver suburbs, and this year's outlook is not good.
+Warmer weather and little rain are expected to put the eastern half of the state at “above average significant fire potential” before higher risk spreads statewide in June, fire officials said in their annual wildfire plan released Friday.

 Fire danger in the Denver area on Friday was the highest it had been in over a decade, according to the National Weather Service, because of unseasonable temperatures in the 80s combined with strong winds and very dry conditions.
 It warned people to have a bag ready in case they needed to evacuate.